twinstar6980/Twinning.Documentation/english/installation.md

 		"-additional" \
 		"$@"
 	```

+	> `Helper.exe`'s path should search from your device.

 4. Go to ⌈ System Settings ⌋ - ⌈ Privacy and Security ⌋ - ⌈ Extensions ⌋ - ⌈ Added Extensions ⌋ - ⌈ TwinStar ToolKit - Forwarder ⌋ and check one of the ⌈ "Finder" extension ⌋.